zimmerlab/fuzzifier/command_line_tool/README.md

 Fuzzy concepts are defined for the raw values using either of the two approaches per feature (row) or per sample (column).
 Otherwise it is derived based on all values in the raw value matrix, which is always calculated as the backup fuzzy concept in default.

 Two types of membership functions are currently implemented.
 For one trapezoidal membership function, the four x-coordinates of the trapezoid are required as function parameter, while the Gaussian membership function requires parameter $\mu$ and $\sigma$.
 These can be acquired either from the mean and standard deviation, or from fitting a Gaussian function to the underlying raw value distribution.
 No Gaussian function will be fitted for the whole matrix.
+Moreover, for the $\sigma$ of a Gaussian membership function, the function parameter is displayed as a factor to be multiplied with $\sigma$.

 ### Input Files and Formats